CatLabInteractive/neuron-model-validator/README.md

 # validator
-A php input validator that can handle Swagger V1 input.
+A php input validator that can handle Swagger V1 specs.